 Providers without an EHR will NOT be required to transmit records to Connie.
 The use of the secure email will be for communicating information with other providers when the sending provider deems it appropriate.
 This is an important clarification from earlier versions of this article.

-Notably, providers will need to undergo an identify verification process to set up the secure email account.
+Notably, providers will need to undergo an identity verification process to set up the secure email account.
 This requires confirmation of personal information such as name and Social Security Number.

 Connie also mentioned to me that practices without an EHR that can connect to Connie are able to enjoy some of the patient care benefits of an HIE by establishing an account with the Connie portal.
 Portal access would allow providers greater access to their patients’ records, encounters, and health history.
 This is voluntary and not necessary to meet the mandate.
 Moreover, it likely will require the execution of a lengthy contract.